EmptyBlueBox/BVH2SMPL/README.md

    <img src="./README.assets/CleanShot 2024-03-10 at 06.31.45@2x.png" alt="CleanShot 2024-03-10 at 06.31.45@2x" style="zoom:30%;" />

-   Then click `Render → Render Video` , wait for some time and you will get your video in the output folder.
+   Then click `Render → Render Animation` , wait for some time and you will get your video in the output folder.

    <img src="./README.assets/CleanShot 2024-03-10 at 06.33.57@2x.png" alt="CleanShot 2024-03-10 at 06.33.57@2x" style="zoom:30%;" />